 Several characters and equipment items were banned in Super Smash Bros.
-4. The Critical-hit capability and Explosive perfect shield bonus effects are entirely disallowed and cannot be used with any compromise; Little Mac and Cloud, who were once entirely removed, are now allowed with certain restrictions on their equipment setups.
+4. The Critical-hit capability and Explosive perfect shield bonus effects are entirely disallowed and cannot be used with any compromise.
+Little Mac and Cloud were once completely banned, but are now permitted with certain restrictions on their equipment setups.